Kong/kong/README.md

 ## Benchmarks

 We set Kong up on AWS and load tested it to get some performance metrics.
-The setup consisted of three `m3.medium` EC2 instances; one for Kong, another running Cassandra and a third acting as the target API powered by Lwan.
-All servers were tuned with the following:
+The Kong setup consisted of two `m3.medium` EC2 instances; one for Kong, another running Cassandra.
+Both servers had their limits increased:

-1) Added `fs.file-max=80000` to `/etc/sysctl.conf`
+Added `fs.file-max=80000` to `/etc/sysctl.conf`

-2) Added the following lines to: `/etc/security/limits.conf`
+Added the following lines to: `/etc/security/limits.conf`
 ```
 *          soft     nproc          80000
 *          hard     nproc          80000